Saransh3041/Hotel-Booking-Operational-Analysis/README.md

 - Suppliers

 ## Data Cleaning $ Transformation
-Steps that has followed in transfornmation of data are:
+Steps that has followed in data transformation are:
 - Handled null and missing values in columns like country, customer_type and market_segemnt.
 - Checked and removed the duplicate bookings made in same time.
 - Update the date column into a proper datetime foramt.